thenewj-com/nodejs-rest-boilerplate/README.md

 A NodeJs application with Express framework, MongoDb as database, Mongoose as ODM.
 It uses Joi for schema validation.
 It uses eslint, husky, and lint-staged for code-linting purposes.
-It contains a simple signup-login mechanism.
+It contains a simple routing example.

 ## Tech Stack